chnavya123/SNAKE-GAME/README.md

 # SNAKE-GAME
 I developed this portfolio which contains Python code for a simple Snake game.
 Players control a snake, guiding it to eat food while avoiding collisions with walls and itself.
 The game tracks the player's score and highest score.
 Great for Python beginners and game enthusiasts alike!

-This Python program implements the classic Snake game using the Turtle module for graphics.
-The game provides a simple yet engaging experience where the player controls a snake to eat food items, growing longer with each meal.
+This Python program implements the classic Snake game using the Turtle module for graphics.The game provides a simple yet engaging experience where the player controls a snake to eat food items, growing longer with each meal.
 The objective is to avoid colliding with the walls or the snake's own body.

 ***KEY FEATURES:***